RedHatInsights/insights-upload/README.md

   it to a temporary S3 bucket and puts a message on the message queue in the format defined below
   - The validating service checks that the payload is safe and properly formatted
-  - The validating service returns a message via the `uploadvalidation` queue to the upload service with a failure or success message
+  - The validating service returns a message via the `platform.upload.validation` queue to the upload service with a failure or success message
   - If the validation succeeds, the upload service puts the payload on a permanent S3 bucket, and puts a message on the `available` queue notifying services that